mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/tutorials/createfromscratch.md

 !!! note

-    Text is white to be compatible with ATLAS dark theme
+    Text is white to be compatible with the ATLAS dark theme

 ## Add _View Model_ class

-The _ViewModel_ provides the business logic behind the custom visualization.
+The _View Model_ class provides the business logic behind the custom visualization.

-Add _New Item_ to project:
+Add a _New Item_ to the project

 ![Add New Item](../../assets/images/devguide/tutorials/addnewitem.png)

-Add a _Class_ named _SampleDisplayViewModel_to project:
+Add a _Class_ named _SampleDisplayViewModel_ to the project

 ![Add Class](../../assets/images/devguide/tutorials/addviewmodelclass.png)

 !!! important

-    Remember to derive the _ViewModel_ from _DisplayPluginViewModel_ otherwise the custom display will not be available to ATLAS
+    Remember to derive the _View Model_ class from the _DisplayPluginViewModel_ base class, otherwise the custom display will not be available to ATLAS

 ```c# hl_lines="5"
 using MAT.Atlas.Client.Presentation.Displays;